Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/10_domain_combinations.typ

 == Product Domain: BDD × Data

 Combining BDD control with numeric data domains creates a powerful path-sensitive analyzer.
+This formalizes the `PathSensitiveState` struct we designed in @ch-combining-domains.

 #definition(title: "BDD Product Domain")[
   Given BDD control domain $C_"BDD"$ and data domain $D$, the *BDD product domain* is: